surniaulula/wpsso/readme.txt

 	* Added a new optional WPSSO_PRODUCT_PRICE_INCLUDE_VAT constant (false by default) to include VAT in WooCommerce product prices (Pro version).
 	* Added &#91;F&#93; qualifiers in the Cache Status metabox for expiration values changed by a filter.
 	* Updated the Google URL Shortener API service option labels and help text (Pro version).
+	* Added a '.specialty' suffix to medical specialty Schema type ids - the value of existing options will be updated automatically.
 * *Bugfixes*
 	* Updated the "Google Project API Key" value check to allow for hyphen characters.
 	* Fixed a typo in the 'employment.agency' Schema type ID string.